Architecture Principles are a total disaster.

 Here is the first try (beware: I am updating this list continuously based on feedback and insight):

-• By automating human tasks, many more tasks can be carried out with less error at a much higher speed.
+- By automating human tasks, many more tasks can be carried out with less error and much faster.

-• By analyzing data, patterns can be discovered that once interpreted, form opportunities to improve business processes and products.
+- By analyzing data, patterns can be discovered that form opportunities to improve business processes and products once interpreted.

 We are almost hitting ROCK BOTTOM

-I have read more than 100 scientific articles that talk about Architecture Principles or touch on the topic.
-And there is a lot of deductive reasoning going on in there using one or two authors and hardly any evidence brought to the table.
-Scientifically speaking: that is one of the worst practices imaginable to build a new foundational layer upon.
+I have read more than 100 scientific articles discussing Architecture Principles or touching on the topic.
+There is a lot of deductive reasoning going on using one or two authors, and hardly any evidence is brought to the table.
+Scientifically speaking, that is one of the worst practices imaginable for building a new foundational layer.
 There are often-referenced scientific articles out there with a very thin layer of solid reasoning.

 Whenever Axioms are used, scientific researchers should test the axioms (using new insights).
-And if they stand still you can consider placing the axiom in your foundation for your theory.
-For instance: 'You cannot be in two places at the same time'.
+If they stand still, you can consider placing the axiom in the foundation of your theory.
+For instance: 'You cannot be in two places simultaneously'.
 This is an axiom that still stands.
-And what about: 'Global warming is caused by human industrial / fossil fuel activity' Is this an Axiom or not?
-But 'the earth is flat', is an axiom that does not stand anymore.
-So once in a while axioms (that were absolute truths for a long time) are dismissed as absolute nonsense.
+And what about: 'Global warming is caused by human industrial / fossil fuel activity'?
+Is this an Axiom or not?
+But 'the earth is flat' is an axiom that no longer stands.
+So, once in a while, axioms (that were absolute truths for a long time) are dismissed as absolute nonsense.

 Let me repeat that sentence: Once in a while axioms are dismissed as absolute nonsense.
 Together with the usual bloodshed.
 Especially when there is a worldwide consensus for a dismissed axiom.

-I am on the path of dismissing the following axiom: Principles are general rules and guidelines, intended to be enduring and seldom amended.
+I am on the path of dismissing the following axiom: Principles are general rules and guidelines intended to be enduring and seldom amended.
 Why?
-Well, general rules are general rules and guidelines are guidelines, and rules and guidelines never indicate a truth. 'intended to be enduring and seldom amended' tries to push the rules and guidelines into the shape of truth.
+Well, general rules are general rules, and guidelines are guidelines that never indicate a truth. 'intended to be enduring and seldom amended' tries to push the rules and guidelines into the shape of truth.
 But that cannot be done successfully.
 Rules and guidelines are contextual agreements.
 Rules and guidelines contain values and norms.
 Truths don't.

-I am asking myself: Who has ever proven that this axiom was true?
-I think that spoken language accidentally was turned into a definition for the term principle.
+I ask myself: Who has ever proven this axiom was true?
+I think that spoken language was accidentally turned into a definition for the term principle.
 How unwise.

-In dictionaries we encounter definitions like: 'A principle is a fundamental truth or proposition that serves as the foundation for a system of belief or behavior or for a chain of reasoning' or 'A principle is a general scientific theorem or law'.
-On the one hand, this all points to mechanisms, because a law or truth always is or works the same every day.
+In dictionaries, we encounter definitions like: 'A principle is a fundamental truth or proposition that serves as the foundation for a system of belief or behavior or for a chain of reasoning' or 'A principle is a general scientific theorem or law.'
+On the one hand, this all points to mechanisms because a law or truth is or works the same daily.
 On the other hand, this all points to things that should not be questioned.
 But hey!
 If a truth or theorem is dodgy, it should be put under pressure and discussed and questioned.

 By observing an apple fall, Newton could formulate the gravity principle (how gravity works).